valsamovich/java/README.md

 java-tutorial
 =============

 Java development tutorial.
-It's include the java Object-Oriented Programming Concepts, Java Basics, Classes and Objects, Annotations, Interfaces and Inheritance, Numbers and Strings, Generics and Packages.
+It's include the java Object-Oriented Programming Concepts, Java Basics, Classes and Objects, Annotations, Interfaces and Inheritance, Numbers and Strings, Generics, Packages, JUnit Testing.
 Each example are designed to easy understand the Java Programming with no experience .
 Tutorial is divided in lessons (com.valerysamovich.java package) or days (com.valerysamovich.patric package), which contains examples and exercises.

 Object-Oriented Programming Concepts
 ------------------------------------